grafana/agent/docs/sources/flow/reference/components/otelcol.connector.spanmetrics.md

   including Errors.
 Multiple metrics can be aggregated if, for instance, a user wishes to view call counts just on `service.name` and `span.name`.

-  To track requests, a `calls` metric will be created with a `status.code` metric datapoint attribute set to `Ok`:
+  To track requests, a `calls` metric is created with a `status.code` metric datapoint attribute set to `Ok`:
   ```
   calls { service.name="shipping", span.name="get_shipping/{shippingId}", span.kind="SERVER", status.code="Ok" }
   ```